starknet-edu/starknet-cc-ctf-challenges/README.md

 The contracts dir should have all the contract needed to setup the sandbox environment on the deployed devnet.
 The deploy dir should have a file called `chal.py`, in charge of setting up the contracts and checking results

+The public dir should also have the `Dockerfile` that will later be used during the event, and for local testing.

 #### The structure of chal.py

 - The script should have a `deploy` function which deploys the contracts, and gives some information on the deployment process